material-components/material-components-android/docs/theming/Dark.md

 `Widget.MaterialComponents.AppBarLayout.Surface`.

 However, there may be some cases where you need to apply this primary vs. surface color swap to some custom UI.
-For convencience, the Material themes provide a `colorPrimarySurface` attribute, that points to `colorPrimary` in the `Light` theme and `colorSurface` in the `Dark` theme.
+For convenience, the Material themes provide a `colorPrimarySurface` attribute, that points to `colorPrimary` in the `Light` theme and `colorSurface` in the `Dark` theme.
 There is also a corresponding `colorOnPrimarySurface` attribute that can be used for foreground elements such as text and iconography on top of a `colorPrimarySurface` background.

+Additionally, the Material Android library provides `PrimarySurface` styles for components that act as large surfaces and commonly use `colorPrimary` for their background in light theme.
+These styles will automatically switch between the component's primary colored style in light theme and surface colored style in dark theme.
+E.g.:

+* `Widget.MaterialComponents.BottomAppBar.PrimarySurface`
+* `Widget.MaterialComponents.BottomNavigationView.PrimarySurface`
+* `Widget.MaterialComponents.TabLayout.PrimarySurface`
+* `Widget.MaterialComponents.Toolbar.PrimarySurface`

 ### Elevation Overlays